 Note that the grading system is subject to change.
 If a property were to drop out of OpenProperty prior to posting all information on a lease, then there would not be a complete record with a grade for that lease.

 For participating leases, landlords are required to report any money charged to the renter after move-out that was deducted out of the security deposit or could lawfully be deducted out of a security deposit.
 If the security deposit was inadequate, the property may also report if charges were paid or went into collections.

-No, with two exceptions.
-See utility charges in the prior item.
-Also, if you and the landlord resolve a charge prior to move-out it should not appear in our system.
+If you and the landlord resolve a charge prior to move-out it should not appear in our system.
 For example, if you put a hole in your wall you could settle the matter with your landlord (pay for the repair) prior to move-out.

 Currently, our service area is the United States.
 Use our search feature to find participating properties.

 Yes, a landlord or OpenProperty may elect to remove a property.
 This may occur for various reasons including those related to a change in ownership and/or management.
 If a property is removed, and your lease in a unit in that property has concluded, the information reported about you and such unit will not be removed from OpenProperty.
 If a property is removed, and your lease in a unit in that property has not concluded, the information reported about you and such unit will not be removed from OpenProperty, but there will be no more reporting about you and such unit.